 - 4.1.
 The Phase 2 DEIS should quantify the number of significant trees likely to be removed for construction of PSE's preferred alternative. - 4.2.
 The Phase 2 DEIS should quantify the impact of such removal to the City's overall tree canopy and to any species of concern or wildlife corridors as defined in the City's critical areas regulations. - 4.3.
 The Phase 2 DEIS should also evaluate modifications to avoid or minimize tree loss, as well as mitigation measures that address loss of trees as well as any ecological function or habitat loss. - 4.4.
-The Phase 2 DEIS should seek to quantify the ecosystem service values and shapes of urban forests which would help with cost-benefit analysis. - 2.5.
-The Phase 2 DEIS should include a discussion of any particular alternative that is determined to fail to meet the purpose and need of the Proposal, or is otherwise determined to be not reasonable or feasible.
-This transparency in the process is important to those in the community who remain concerned about the ability to fully mitigate the impacts associated with PSE's preferred alternative. - 6.
+The Phase 2 DEIS should seek to quantify the ecosystem service values of impacts to urban forests, which would assist with impact assessment, mitigation, and related cost-benefit analysis. - 5.
 Property Values (from the Phase 1 Summary): "The City acknowledges that effects on property values and property tax rates are of high concern to many residents, particularly in relation to Alternative 1, Option A, as demonstrated by the large number of comments received on this topic.
 As described in the Phase 1 Draft EIS, the effect of a transmission line on property values is an economic rather than an environmental issue as defined by SEPA.
 However, the issue was discussed in the land use analysis to the extent that a change in property values could result in a change in land use...
 For the project-level analysis in the Phase 2 DEIS additional economic information should be provided for other jurisdictions to identify potential changes in land use.
-These comments and any new information should be used to refine the discussion, analysis, and characterization of these issues in the Phase 2 DEIS." - 7.
+These comments and any new information should be used to refine the discussion, analysis, and characterization of these issues in the Phase 2 DEIS." - 6.
 The Phase 2 DEIS should include a discussion of any particular alternative that is determined to fail to meet the purpose and need of the Proposal, or is otherwise determined not to be reasonable or feasible.
-This transparency in the process is important to those in the community who remain concerned about the ability to fully mitigate the impacts associated with PSE's preferred alternative. - 8.
-The Phase 2 DEIS should include in the No Action Alternatives analysis those energy efficiency components of maintenance and conservation (including energy efficiency measures and increasing demand response components to reduce end-use customer usage) other activities including additional voluntary conservation, demand-response components including AMI, and distributed generation.
-These components analyzed under Alternative 2 in the Phase 1 Draft EIS could be considered for mitigation components within the city's partnerships with PSE to provide an alternative energy future.
+This transparency in the process is important to those in the community who remain concerned about the ability to fully mitigate the impacts associated with PSE's preferred alternative. - 7.
+The Phase 2 DEIS should consider including an "Efficiency Measures Only" alternative, including an analysis of energy efficiency components relating to maintenance and conservation (including energy efficiency measures and increasing demand response components to reduce end-use customer usage), as well as other activities including additional voluntary conservation, and demand-response components including AMI.
+This analysis should occur within appropriate SEPA principles including the applicant's objectives and the applicable definition of reasonable alternatives under SEPA.

-9. The Willow 2 preferred alternative alignment should examine coordination and user convenience issues if line construction occurs during construction phases of the City of Bellevue's Newport Way CIP project.
+8. The Willow 2 preferred alternative alignment should examine coordination and user convenience issues if line construction occurs during construction phases of the City of Bellevue's Newport Way CIP project.